Head-directionality parameter: Chinese

 In the case of strict head/complement ordering, however, Chinese appears to be head-initial.
 Verbs normally precede their objects.
 Both prepositions and postpositions are reported, but the postpositions can be analyzed as a type of noun (the prepositions are often called coverbs).
-For more details and examples of the relevant structures, see Chinese grammar.
-For a head-direction analysis of Chinese aspect phrases, see the theoretical section below.

-Niger-Congo: Gbe
+Gbe

 In Gbe, a mixture of head-initial and head-final structures is found.
 For example, a verb may appear after or before its complement, which means that both head-initial and head-final verb phrases occur.
 In the first example the verb for "use" appears after its complement: